§ 153.29 SIGNS ON CITY PROPERTY.

 (B) Signage allowed.

-(1) Along with permanent city signage (e.g., park signs), the city will allow portable temporary signage for civic, non-profit or charitable events and non-commercial speech only and for no other purposes on a first come first serve basis.
+(1) Along with permanent city park identification signage (e.g., park signs), the city will allow portable temporary signage for civic, non-profit or charitable events and non-commercial speech.
+Limited commercial speech signage will be allowed only at the city athletic field.
+All signage will be on a first come first serve basis.

 (4) Signage requirements.

-(b) The sign and attaching material must be removed within 45 days of the posting date or if the sign is posted for an event no longer than ten days after the event.
+(c) The sign and attaching material must be removed within 45 days of the posting date or if the sign is posted for an event no longer than ten days after the event.
+Commercial signage at the Athletic Field will not be required to be removed with 45 days.

 (C) Downtown lamp post banners.
 Additionally, signage will be allowed in the form of banners which fit city brackets on the city owned (Victorian style) lampposts in the downtown.
 These must meet historic design guidelines and approval must be received from the Heritage Preservation Commission.
 Approved banners will be placed by the city’s Street Department.